Episode #354 (Originally aired 5/15/15)

 Yeah, so if you're in Kim's inner circle, just to be on the safe side, you might want to pick up a pair of these.

-New Roll, when Courtney Love is accused of not paying her bills, you can't report it as news.
+New roll, when Courtney Love is accused of not paying her bills, you can't report it as news.

 Courtney's psychiatrist says she owes him 48 grand, and that's just for steam cleaning the couch.

-want catches you having sex with the tailpipe of a car,
+New Rule, if someone catches you having sex with the tailpipe of a car,

-sir when they said you needed an emissions check they meant the car
+Sir, when they said you needed an emissions check, they meant the car.

-man I thought I was getting screwed at the pump anyway
+Man, I thought I was getting screwed at the pump.
+Anyway.

-I can't unsee that I can't unsee
+I can't, I can't unsee that.
+I can't unsee that.

-Don't worry, Mr.
+Don't worry, Mr. Lang.

 President Obama is aware of your situation, and he has something for you.